Factors That Can Affect The Laboratory Tests

 - What is the procedure to take the sample?

-- How they will inform the patient about the result?
+- How they will inform you about the result?

-- Are there any harms of doing this test?
+- Are there any harms of doing the test?

 You may consider in the interpretation of test results, such as the variation of reference ranges or thresholds for clinical changes according to age, gender, and prenatal stage.

 Assessing the magnitude and rate of change over time provides more details in several cases than interpreting the value of the result.
-The population range of test can show much more changes than that for a patient, such as a liver enzyme or serum creatinine.
+The population range of tests can show many more changes than that for a patient, such as a liver enzyme or serum creatinine.
 The previous results of the patient are helpful.

 Interpreting laboratory tests results

 - The sampling of testosterone must be done from 7 am to 10 am.
-This usually occurs because very high testosterone levels take place usually in the early morning and they are significantly lower (around 50%) in the evening, especially in males in young age.
+This usually occurs because very high testosterone levels take place usually in the early morning and they are significantly lower (around 50%) in the evening, especially in males at a young age.